Qais al-Khazali: Paramilitary Mobilization and Counter-Offensives

+Major Liberations and Post-War Foreign Policy

+In 2015, AAH shifted its focus toward major offensive operations aimed at reclaiming large territorial centers.
+The group played a major role in the Second Battle of Tikrit (2015).
+In March 2015, al-Khazali conducted a highly publicized field visit to the frontlines in military uniform, where he officially announced the liberation of Tikrit.
+He made a similar command visit to Baiji in June 2015, where his forces participated in securing the city and its strategic oil refinery.

+Following these military successes, al-Khazali turned his attention to external regional actors.
+In September 2015, he declared Turkey to be the "biggest enemy of Iraq," accusing Ankara of facilitating the transit of foreign ISIS fighters and exploiting illicit Iraqi oil networks.

 Sanctions

 On 6 December 2019, the U.S. Treasury Department sanctioned Khazali and placed him on the SDN List for "involvement in serious human rights abuse in Iraq," and addressed his role in the violent repression of Iraqi protests beginning in October 2019.
 During the protests, AAH militia forces controlled by Khazali, opened fire on and killed peaceful protesters.

 On 31 December 2019, U.S. Secretary of State Mike Pompeo named Khazali, along with Abu Mahdi al-Muhandis, Hadi al-Amiri, and Falih Al-Fayyadh, as responsible for the attack on the United States embassy in Baghdad.

 On 3 January 2020, U.S. Department of State designated Asa'ib Ahl al-Haq as a foreign terrorist organization (FTO), with Qais al-Khazali and his brother Laith al-Khazali as Specially Designated Global Terrorists (SDGT) under Executive Order 13224.